HPV vaccine: Help your kids prevent cancer

 "It has the ability to eradicate some types of cancer.
 Parents shouldn’t think twice about vaccinating their kids.”

-Below our experts share what you need to know about the vaccine.
+Here's what our experts want you to know about the vaccine.

 “Nearly 80% of people will get exposed to HPV at some point in their lifetime,” says Erich Sturgis, M.D., professor in Head and Neck Surgery and Epidemiology at MD Anderson.
 “For kids, getting the HPV vaccine helps prevent cancer later in life.”